UM geologist, analytical chemist lead study of levee seepage, results published in Applied Geochemistry

 Two University of Mississippi professors have discovered that chemical differentiations in waters from the sand boils, formed from seepage along levees, may help identify which levee locations are at higher risk of failure.

 Gregg Davidson, UM professor of geology and geological engineering; and James Cizdziel, assistant professor of chemistry and biochemistry; collaborated with J.R.
 Rigby of the USDA Agricultural Research Service National Sedimentation Laboratory and Dean Pennington of the Yazoo Mississippi Delta Joint Water Management District on the study.
 The team analyzed the chemistry of sand-boil discharges to trace variable pathways of seepage beneath levees during the 2011 Mississippi River flood.
-Their findings appeared in the January 2013 issue of Applied Geochemistry, a prestigious refereed journal published by Elsevier.
+Their findings will appear in the next issue of Applied Geochemistry, a prestigious refereed journal published by Elsevier.

 “Sand boils are formed when river water seeps under the levee fast enough to carry sediment to the surface on the other side, creating a mound of sand with water bubbling up through the center,” Davidson said.
 “These are a significant concern because sediment is being removed from underground, possibly from under the levee.”

 Relief wells are wells drilled next to a levee that are allowed to overflow onto the ground to relieve pressure, but sand boils may still form.

 The researchers sampled water from the Mississippi River, from sand boils and from relief wells over a 55-kilometer span north of Vicksburg near the end of the 2011 flood.
 “Shallow flow pathways under a levee are more likely to cause levee failure than deep pathways, but the sand boils look the same and no methods have been previously developed to easily tell which are from deep pathways and which are from shallow pathways,” Cizdziel said.
 “This has the potential for identifying levee locations of higher and lower risk of failure.”